 Types of Flooring

-Choosing the best types of flooring for your home partly requires assessing the needs of your home, as certain types of flooring materials are unsuitable for certain parts of a house.
-You can also select between the wide range of flooring options by matching your style preferences to the size of your budget.
-This guide reviews the most popular types of flooring and some of their pros and cons, so you can find the best flooring materials for your home.
+Each type of flooring material has its own unique benefits.
+To choose the best types of flooring for your home, first assess the needs of each room.
+From there, you can select between the wide range of flooring options by matching your style preferences to the size of your budget.
+This guide reviews several different types of flooring and their pros and cons, so you can find the best type of flooring for every room in your home.

 Hardwood flooring is durable and provides a timeless, elegant look.
 Certain types of hardwood floors can be refinished up to five times, and you can change the sheen to match a newly decorated room.
 Area rugs make easy, attractive additions to rooms with hardwood floors.
 While hardwood flooring is one of the most expensive options to install, many homeowners choose it for its longevity and return on investment.
 You can opt to install hardwood flooring on your own, but if saving time is your goal, you can hire professionals to install the flooring as well.